addisonglobal/web-technical-test/README.md

 ## Introduction

-Welcome to Addison Global Web Tech test.
+Welcome to the Addison Global Web Tech Test.

-The primary goal of this exercise is to assess how you reason about your ability to write clean, well tested and reusable code.
+The primary goal of this exercise is to assess how you reason about your ability to write well defined HTML, CSS and JavaScript using the latest patterns and technologies in a mobile first approach.
 There's no hard rules or tricky questions.

 **We hope you have fun.**